cs-uob/COMSM0085/exercises/part1/src/posix1/ssh.md

 ssh -A -J USERNAME@seis.bris.ac.uk USERNAME@rd-mvb-linuxlab.bristol.ac.uk
 ```

 _Unfortunately, `-J` will not work on a windows CMD terminal, although it should work on Windows Subsystem for Linux.
 Once we have set up a configuration file, there will be a way to work around this problem.
-Mac and linux users should be fine though, as should anyone running these commands from an Alpine VM on their own machine, whatever their host OS._
+Mac and Linux users should be fine though, as should anyone running these commands from an Alpine VM on their own machine, whatever their host OS._

 ## Setting up a configuration file